When in search of a beneficiary for land, such as a land trust, you may consider having your children be their land trust beneficiary.

 But should a minor be the beneficiary of a land trust?

 When it comes to your minor children, the answer to this question is up to you and your specific situation.
 However, it is not recommended to have children under the age of 18 be a land trust beneficiary because are not usually financially responsible.

-However, if you would like to leave your property to your minor children if something happens to you before they turn 18, there is something you can do.
+That said, if you would like to leave your property to your minor children if something happens to you before they turn 18, there is something you can do.
 There is something called a Minor's Trust.
-A minor's trust is a trust that can be left to your children with the exception of the land trust being placed in a trusted friend or family member’s name who is 18-years-old and older.
+A minor's trust is a trust that can be left to your children.

-Until the child turns the age the parent chooses, a trusted and close friend or family member can be designated to keep the deed of the property until the child turns the age the parent chooses for them to be before they are allowed to have the property themselves.
+Until the child turns the age the parent chooses, a trusted and close friend or family member can be designated to keep the deed of the property until the child reaches the designated age and are allowed to have the property themselves.

 Before you decide on naming a child the beneficiary of your land trust, consider any other options you do have.
 There should be someone you can trust to be the land trust of your property.
 A close friend or a trusted family member are two options to choose from and they should be considered before leaving this huge responsibility in a child's hands.

 Finally, before using a land trust, you need to find an attorney that can handle this type of thing.
 This is because the attorney is licensed to draw up the required documents for the purpose of a land trust.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.

 Ready to know more than your attorney?
 Join our community platform where you'll get immediate FREE access to all our best educational resources for real estate investors.
 Including 8 Masterclasses, group mentoring replays, and much, much more.